-Today we continue our tripod and head review series here on LensVid with one of 3 different Sirui products and the first is going to be the T-2204X a high quality carbon fibre travel tripod.
+Today we continue our tripod and head review series here on LensVid with one of 3 different Sirui products and the first is going to be the T-2204X a high-quality carbon fiber travel tripod.

 The T-2204X – 4 section carbon fibre travel tripod